EN26 website logo

 Why we need a distributed hive mind of meters to monitor the future grid and coordinate solutinos with customers’appliances in real time

-Justin Bettlehem | Ausnet
+Justin Betlehem | Ausnet

 Proactive Management of Energy Networks for the Future: The Case for Next Generation Network Planning

-Stephen Lette and Riza Toloento | Endeavour
+Stephen Lette and Riza Tolentino | Endeavour

 Lunch Break in Exhibition Hall